ronanchilvers/solo-d6/Scenes/7 - Night Terrors.md

 > [!roll] Attack - Kaapo stabs again
 > **Result:** 6

 He whips the knife away and slashes again.
-Blood sprays fro.
-The wound and the creature howls.
-It leaps back, the shadows closing around it as bounds over the bar counter and disappears down the corridor and out into the night.
+Blood sprays from the wound and the creature howls.
+It leaps back, the shadows closing around it as bounds over the bar counter, down the corridor and out into the night.

-Tavern is on fire!!
+Okan and Kaapo stand for a moment, panting, trying to catch their breath.
+Then Kaapo says - "Oops!" - flames from his spell are licking along the bar top.
+Okan rushes over and begins to beat them out with his coat.
+Kaapo joins him.

+> [!oracle] Do they manage to put the fire out before it does a lot of damage?
+> **Twist Roll:** 2
+> **Twist:** None
+> **Roll:** 4
+> **Outcome:** Yes but...

+They beat the flames out but not before they have scorched the bar top badly.
+As they are doing so, other guests begin to appear, having been woken by the tumult.
+There are cries of alarm and horror as they find the remains of the landlord in the corridor.

+> [!oracle] Are Okan and Kaapo accused of murdering him?
+> **Twist Roll:** 2
+> **Twist:** None
+> **Roll:** 5
+> **Outcome:** Yes

+As Okan and Kaapo explain what happened the crowd begins to turn rather nasty.
+There are shouts of "Liars!" and "I don't trust goblinkin!".
+Okan senses the crowd is turning ugly and begins to edge to the door, Kaapo with him.

+Someone in the crowd yells "Grab them!
+Call the militia!!
+Murderers!!!".
+Okan seizes the opportunity, mutters "Run!!!" to Kaapo and sprints down the corridor, past the landlord's body and out into the street, Kaapo on his heels.

+> [!question] Thread
+> - [ ] #thread Prove they didn't murder the landlord of The Splintered Stair